personwithbeans/Bruce-Key-Copier/README.md

-I'n new to JavaScript and more complacated coding so enjoy my probably crappy code
+I'n new to JavaScript only realy knew a bit a python so enjoy my probably crappy code

+Thank's to icy.1 on discord for providing an example just demonstrating rendering lines for me to start working of off.

 # Key Copy Utility for Bruce JS Interpreter